Northeastern-Electric-Racing/Embedded-Base/cangen/README.md

 │   └── ...
 │
 ├── CANField.py:
 │   ├── NetField            # a class which describes the topic and unit of one or more can points │   └── CANPoint            # a class which describes the decoding operations done to bits of a can message │
 ├── CANMsg.py:
 │   └── CANMsg              # Represents a full CAN message
 │
+├── Format.py:
+│   ├── Format              # Class representing a format to apply to decoded data │   ├── Divide10            # Format to divide decoded data by 10
+│   ├── Divide100           # Format to divide decoded data by 100
+│   ├── Divide10000         # Format to divide decoded data by 10000
+│   └── Acceleration        # Format to represent decoded data as acceleration │
+├── jsongen:                # Python script to convert YAML files into equivalent JSON │
 ├── Messages.py:
 │   └── Messages            # Container for all messages related to a node